Managing Database Backups

 Use fields on the Restore Database dialog to describe how you would like to restore into database nodes:

 • Use the Target Nodes field to specify one or more nodes that you wish to restore the database backup into.
-The target node must be a member of the cluster that the database belongs to.

 • Use the Source Repository field to select the repository that you'd like to restore a backup from.